codingEzio/codingezio.github.io/content/2023-01-26-on-Learning-to-Love.md

 ### Jike <small>(即刻)</small>

 > The link might die.
-Websites like Jike or Zhihu tries their fucking best for stopping me from archiving their pages but I'll my best.
+Websites like Jike or Zhihu tries their fucking best for stopping me from archiving their pages but I'll try my best.

 - A [post](https://web.okjike.com/originalPost/63aeed05ee7bbb182bf307e0) written by [Yukinana.me](https://web.okjike.com/u/74E9FD45-B575-4DFC-B0C9-523047FE90A9), posted on *一个想法不一定对* <small>(*failed to archive*)</small>